 Member means a person admitted to the membership of the Company in accordance with the provisions of this Constitution.

-Member Present means, in connection with a meeting, the Member present for the meeting, in person or by proxy, by attorney or, where the Member is a body corporate, by representative (and includes any of those persons attending a general meeting at the venue or venues for the meeting or using virtual meeting technology approved by the Directors in accordance with this Constitution).
+Member Present means, in connection with a meeting, the Member present at the venue or venues for the meeting, in person or by proxy, by attorney or, where the Member is a body corporate, by representative.